tamasfederer/kicad-library-generator/README.md

 # KiCAD Library Generator
+A KiCAD Library Generator tool to simplify library maintenance

 ![Work in progress](https://img.shields.io/badge/Status-Work%20in%20progress-important)

-A KiCAD Library Generator tool to simplyfy library maintenance.
+**This script is heavily work in progress!
+It can be used only for experimental purposes.**

 ## Motivation

-Have you ever wondered what would it be to have a KiCAD library based on an Excel workbook?
+Have you ever wondered what would it be to have a KiCAD library based on an Excel workbook (similar to [Altium Database Libraries](https://www.altium.com/documentation/altium-designer/working-with-database-libraries-ad))?
 Or to avoid any duplicated work to draw the same schematic symbols over and over?
 Now, the solution is here!

 **Draw once, use unlimited times!**

 ## Features

-The KiCAD Library Generator reads the given Excel workbook to read the sheets and create a library for all sheets in it.
+The KiCAD Library Generator reads the given Excel workbook and creates one library from each sheets.

 ## Installation